cloudflare/workers-docs/content/tutorials/configure-your-cdn/_index.md

 weight: 3
 ---

 In this tutorial, you'll build and publish a Cloudflare Workers function that serves assets from a storage platform (in this example, [Google Cloud Storage](https://cloud.google.com/storage/)) to your users.
-This approach, called "white-labelling", often takes the form of complex DNS configuration – thanks to Cloudflare Workers, and Cloudflare's CDN network, we can build a powerful (and fast) solution to this problem in just a few lines of code.
+This approach, called "white-labelling", often takes the form of complex DNS configuration – thanks to Cloudflare Workers, and Cloudflare's CDN, we can build a powerful (and fast) solution to this problem in just a few lines of code.

 This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
 If you haven't used Wrangler, we recommend checking out the [quick-start guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.